Fall Out Boy's Evening Out with Your Girlfriend

 Fall Out Boy's Evening Out with Your Girlfriend is the debut mini-LP and the second extended play (EP) by American rock band Fall Out Boy.
 Recorded in two days around February to September 2002 on a low budget, the rushed schedule left the band discontent and ceasing to call it their debut album.
 Fall Out Boy's Evening Out with Your Girlfriend was released in 2003 through Uprising Records against the band's wishes.
 In 2005, Uprising released a remastered reissue as Evening Out with Your Girlfriend, without the band's involvement, following the band's very successful major label debut From Under the Cork Tree.
 It eventually sold over 127,000 copies in the United States by August 2008, according to Billboard.
 The photograph on the cover of this album was shot by Adeet Deshmukh in Chicago's Pick Me Up Café located at 3408 N. Clark Street.
-The girl who is pictured on the cover is a waitress at said café, and her name is Lavinia, as noted in the booklet of the album.
+The woman who is pictured on the cover is a waitress at said café, and her name is Lavinia, as noted in the booklet of the album.

 Background and development

-Fall Out Boy formed near Chicago, Illinois in 2001.
+Fall Out Boy formed near Chicago, Illinois, in 2001.
 The band debuted with a self-released demo in the same year and released Project Rocket / Fall Out Boy, a split EP with Project Rocket, in 2002, through Uprising Records.
 The lyrics to the whole album are written by lead vocalist Patrick Stump.
 On later albums, bassist Pete Wentz wrote the majority of the band's lyrics.
 The album is also the only Fall Out Boy album not featuring Andy Hurley on drums.
 Evening Out was not recorded with five members, contrary to what is shown in the album art.
 The members at that time were Patrick Stump (lead vocals), Pete Wentz (bass guitar), Joe Trohman (guitar), and Mike Pareskuwicz (drums).
 Although incorrect, Pareskuwicz and guitarist TJ Racine have been said to be two Chicago musicians the band recruited in their early days, who left after Evening Out was released before Stump picked up the guitar and Hurley joined as the full-time drummer to form the band's current lineup.
 Stump explained that "TJ Racine was already out of the band by the time [Fall Out Boy] tracked [(recorded) the album]" and that TJ "wasn't in the band for that long".
 Pareskuwicz did indeed handle the drumming duties for the album.
 After the release, he left the band, and Andy Hurley would join as the current drummer and record the follow-up album Take This to Your Grave (2003).
 Trohman played almost all the guitars on it, with Stump playing a small part on "Moving Pictures".
 The entire album was recorded in two days and the rushed nature left the band dissatisfied and did not want it released.
 Stump also stated "I don't consider it a real album."
 The band was not involved in the 2005 re-release and did not receive royalties for either version, with Patrick Stump stating "both were a scam on us".